-35. Ontario planning law and policy is similar in applying a broad approach to effects to be considered in planning.37 Throughout this process,38 Halton has provided the panel with a detailed review of CEAA's specific provisions on "environmental effects," showing the legal basis for applying a broad view of the relevant environmental effects.
+- 34. CEAA seeks to prevent significant adverse environmental effects.
+Prevention of significant effects requires a broad range of effects to be considered. - 35.
+Ontario planning law and policy is similar in applying a broad approach to effects to be considered in planning.
+Throughout this process, the Halton Municipalities have provided the panel with a detailed review of CEAA's specific provisions on "environmental effects," showing the legal basis for applying a broad view of the relevant environmental effects.

-3.1.4 Importance of "Valued Components"
+3.1.3 Importance of "Valued Components"